webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

     return result;
   }, []);

-  // Measuring similarity between the target user and other users const similarUsers = [];
+  // Measure similarity between the target user and other users const similarUsers = [];

   for (const userOrders of allUsersOrders) {